MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/publish-to-acr.md

 ### Set up a self-hosted agent

-1. In Azure Portal, connect to your VM.
+1. In Azure portal, connect to your VM.

 1. In an elevated PowerShell command prompt, run the following command to download the agent.